cruppstahl/upscaledb-erlang/README.md

 An erlang driver for hamsterdb.

 This is work in progress.
-Will be ready with 2.1.5.
+Will be ready soon.
 ================

 == Introduction